Theodora Wilson Wilson: Career

 Wilson ran a Sunday school as a young woman, and founded an evening school program for working girls.
 Her first book was a 1900 guide to poultry keeping for women.
 She moved to London in 1909, and became a Quaker before World War I. Her career as a fiction writer began with her first novel, T'bacca Queen (1901).
 She also wrote children's books, Bible study guides, and plays, including Champion North (1931), Across Yonder (1936) and Marya.

 A 1905 review of Wilson's novel Langbarrow Hall declared that she was "striving neither to be clever or unusual, but merely to write out at length a story both quaint and natural".
-This "quaint" reputation soon changed, as her 1916 pacifist allegorical novel The Last Weapon, A Vision has science fiction and fantasy themes, as it imagines "Hellite", an ultimate doomsday device, and a messenger from Paradise called "the Child".
-The book was briefly banned as anti-war propaganda, and thousands of copies were seized by authorities.
+This "quaint" reputation soon changed, as her 1916 pacifist allegorical novel The Last Weapon, A Vision has science fiction and fantasy themes, as it imagines "Hellite", an ultimate doomsday device comparable to the nuclear bomb and ICBM, and a messenger from Paradise called "the Child".
+The pacifist book was briefly banned as anti-war propaganda, and thousands of copies were seized by authorities.
 An American reviewer believed that "When the war is over it may be pointed out as one of the great books resulting from this crisis".
+According to an item in the Quaker weekly The Friend 22.3.1918 page 192 the police pulped 18,000 cheap copies of her book.

 Wilson was a founding member of the Women's International League for Peace and Freedom, and served on the general committee of the Fellowship of Reconciliation from 1915 to 1922.
 She was editor of The New Crusader, a pacifist periodical, from 1917.
 She spoke at meetings in Trecynon and Merthyr in 1917, and at a peace rally in Bishopsgate in 1918; she also spoke at Society of Friends meetings in Manchester in 1914, 1933 and 1934, and in London in 1936.